 Tommy – “He photocopied 4 sets of eulogies of…”

-A few years back, when I was in high school, I worked at a local, family-owned (emphasis on that part, it was a study in how to ruin a business via nepotism) store.
+A few years back, when I was in high school, I worked at a local, family-owned store (emphasis on this part because this became a classic example of how to ruin a business via nepotism.

 One of my fellow high-school student coworkers went totally AWOL for several days.
 When he came back to work, his excuse was that his grandmother had died.